beyond-all-reason/spring/doc/site/articles/netcode-overview.markdown

 ### Ping and the packet queue
 Of course, packets do not arrive at the server immediately, your ping is involved.
 But that is not all: **to guard against network instability**, they are not broadcast by the server to other clients immediately.
 Instead, **packets are queued for a bit later in a buffer**.
-By default this is about about 3-6 simulation frames (100-200ms) on top of your "normal" ping, though **games can adjust it and the engine also adjusts it on its own if a match is "laggy"**.
+By default this is about 3-6 simulation frames (100-200ms) on top of your "normal" ping, though **games can adjust it and the engine also adjusts it on its own if a match is "laggy"**.
 In interfaces such as the `/info` playerlist and `Spring.GetPlayerInfo`, the **ping is in terms of sim frames after taking the queue into account**.

 ### Sync